Sorting Fermionization from Crystallization in Many-Boson Wavefunctions: Fermionization vs Crystallization

 We start our investigation with the one-body density as a function of interaction strength $\lambda$ [Fig.~\ref{Fig1}(a-b)].
 For comparatively weak repulsion, the density is clustered at the center of the trap, but becomes flatter and broader when $\lambda$ increases.
 For stronger repulsion, the density gradually acquires modulations and the number of humps finally saturates to the number of bosons in the system; four humps for $N=4$ bosons are clearly visible when the interaction strength goes above $\lambda \sim 10$.
 The emergence of $N$ maxima in the density indicates that the TG regime is approached.
 The density modulations/humps are more pronounced in the center of the trap, where the potential is close to zero.
 For larger distances from the origin, the humps in the density are less pronounced due to the non-zero value of the confinement potential.
 Importantly, the outermost density modulation also becomes less pronounced if the number of particles $N$ is increased.
 See also Appendix~\ref{diffN} for a direct comparison of the relative height of innermost and outermost peaks for different particle numbers $N$.

 We note that the density's maxima in the Tonks-Girardeau regime are distinct but {\it not isolated}.
 We also observe that, once the TG regime is reached, the density does not broaden further with increasing values of $\lambda$ for all particle numbers.
 We also provides a direct comparison with the ground state properties of non-interacting fermions computed with the multiconfigurational time-dependent Hartree method for fermions (MCTDHF), see Fig.~\ref{Fig5}.
+We note that the results for non-interacting fermions can be obtained analytically, i.e., here, we use the heavy MCTDHF method only for the sake of computational convenience.

 We now move to discuss the two-body densities $\rho^{(2)}$ of bosons with contact interactions [see Fig.~\ref{Fig2}(a)].
 For weak interaction strength, $\lambda=0.1$, the bosons are clustered near the center, i.e, $x_1=x_2=0$ [Fig.~\ref{Fig2}(a)].
 As the interaction strength increases, $\rho^{(2)}$ spreads out to the off-diagonal $(x_1 \neq x_2)$ while the diagonal ($x_1\sim x_2$) is depleted [see Fig.~\ref{Fig2}(a) for $\lambda=1$].